 The production site of Saint-Gobain Sweden AB, ISOVER in Billesholm, uses a small amount of natural and abundant raw materials (sand, soda, limestone, feldspar) and high share of recycled glass cullets (more than 50% post-consumer recycled content of the glass).
 This material is converted by using fusion and fiberizing techniques to produce glass wool.
-The products obtained come in the form of a glass wool pipe section.
+ISOVER Kretsull® consists of a mix of 25% glass wool insulation from production waste and 75% installation cut-offs from building sites.
+The product gets its final structure through a shredding process where the market cut-off and production waste are granulated into soft and airy fractions.

-On Earth, naturally, the best insulator is dry immobile air at 10°C: its thermal conductivity factor, expressed in λ , is 0.025 W/(m.K) (watts per meter Kelvin degree).
-The thermal conductivity of mineral wool at 10°C is close to immobile air as its lambda varies from 0.030 W/(m.K) for the most efficient to 0.040 W/(m.K).
-For technical insulation the thermal conductivity is declared for different temperatures.
+On Earth, naturally, the best insulator is dry immobile air at 10° C: its thermal conductivity factor, expressed in λ , is $0.025 \text{ W/(m\cdot K)}$ (watts per meter Kelvin degree).
+The thermal conductivity of mineral wool is close to immobile air as its lambda varies from $0.030 \text{ W/(m\cdot K)}$ for the most efficient to 0.040 W/ (m·K).

 With its entangled structure, glass wool is a porous material that traps the air, making it one of the best insulating materials.
 The porous and elastic structure of the wool also absorbs noise in the air and offers acoustic correction inside premises.
-Glass wool mainly containing incombustible materials and does not react to fire.
+Glass wool mainly containing incombustible materials does not react to fire.

 Glass wool insulation is used in buildings as well as industrial facilities.
-It ensures a high level of comfort, minimizes carbon dioxide (CO2) emissions by preventing heat losses through roofs, walls, floors, pipes and boilers.
+It ensures a high level of comfort, minimizes carbon dioxide (CO_2) emissions by preventing heat losses through roofs, walls, floors, pipes, and boilers.
 It reduces noise and protects homes and industrial facilities against fire.